SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <!-- <br>Augustinianism / Calvinism<br> -->

-The reason I describe both lordship salvation and chaferanism ("free grace" theology) in grey zones is because they allow for the possibility to fall into heresy and false assurance, not that they always do.
+The reason I describe both lordship salvation and chaferanism ("free grace" theology) in grey zones is because they may allow for the possibility to fall into heresy and false assurance, not that they always do.
 Here are the questions that you should ask yourself to see if you're within the bounds of sound doctrine:

 1. Does true saving faith ***include*** obedience or ***result*** in obedience?
     - If you said *"includes"* you're not historical in your Christianity as no historic Protestant confession says that saving faith includes obedience.
 The safe answer is that it naturally *"results"* in obedience to God and good deeds after justification leading to a life devoid of hypocrisy and antinomianism.